Last updated: May 4, 2026

 - Using only the owner’s income.
 Florida senior forms count household income, not just the deed holder’s income.

 - Assuming Social Security never counts.
-Counties such as Seminole explain that non-taxable Social Security is excluded, but taxable Social Security can count.
+Non-taxable Social Security is usually excluded, but taxable Social Security can count.
+Supplemental Security Income, or SSI, is not treated the same as taxable Social Security in the senior form instructions.

 - Renting the home or moving out without telling the appraiser.
 That can end homestead and create back-tax problems.